 · 3.0L diesel engine, rated at 120 kW and 360 N⋅m; paired with a 5-speed manual or 4-speed auto transmission

 This was the same powertrain offered by Holden Colorado at the time, except that the Holden brand also offered two additional petrol engine options.
 The Isuzu D-Max also became a huge favourite in the Land Down Under just like its Holden version.

 2nd Generation: 2012–present

-The Holden and Isuzu pickup trucks continued to be sold alongside each other in Australia, New Zealand, and neighboring markets since 2012.
-Both models still share a common, but an all-new, platform—the GMT 31XX—which is the same platform used by the current generations of Chevrolet S10, Chevrolet Colorado, Chevrolet Trailblazer, Holden Trailblazer, and GMC Canyon.
+The Holden and Isuzu pickup trucks continued to be sold alongside each other in Australia, New Zealand, and neighbouring markets since 2012.
+Both models still share a common but all-new platform—the GMT 31XX—which is the same platform used by the current generations of Chevrolet S10, Chevrolet Colorado, Chevrolet Trailblazer, Holden Trailblazer, and GMC Canyon.

 Aside from the rebranded Holden, the second-generation Isuzu D-Max was also marketed under the following badges:

 · HSV SportsCat

 The new Isuzu D-Max was presented in Thailand with the following engine options:

 · 2.5L turbodiesel engine, 87 kW power and 280 N⋅m torque